Become a Leader in the Nonprofit Sector

 Principal, KLMayer Consulting Group

-Senior Vice President – West Division Manager, The Alford Group
+Senior Vice President and West Division Manager, The Alford Group

 Principal, Open Road Coaching and Consulting